RecList/reclist/README.rst

 ~~~~~~~~~~~

 * Our `paper <https://arxiv.org/abs/2111.09963>`__, with in-depth analysis, detailed use cases and scholarly references.
-* A `colab notebook <https://colab.research.google.com/drive/1Wn5mm0csEkyWqmBBDxNBkfGR6CNfWeH-?usp=sharing>`__ (WIP), showing how to train a cart recommender model from scratch and use the library to test it.
+* A `colab notebook <https://colab.research.google.com/drive/1Wn5mm0csEkyWqmBBDxNBkfGR6CNfWeH-?usp=sharing>`__, showing how to train a cart recommender model from scratch and use the library to test it.
-* Our blog post (forthcoming), with examples and practical tips.
+* Our `blog post <https://towardsdatascience.com/ndcg-is-not-all-you-need-24eb6d2f1227>`__, with examples and practical tips.

 Project updates
 ~~~~~~~~~~~~~~~